omeka/omeka-s-developer/docs/modules/internationalization.md

 <?php echo $this->translate("The string to make translatable"); ?>
 ```

-When variables need to be added to a translatable string, use `sprintf` outside the call to `translate()`.
+When variables need to be added to a translatable string directly, use `sprintf` outside the call to `translate()`.

 ```php
 <?php echo sprintf($this->translate('version %s'), Omeka\Module::VERSION); ?>

 ```

-In other files (e.g., configuration, controllers, forms, etc.), mark the string for translation with a comment:
+In other files where the translation happens indirectly (e.g., configuration, controllers, forms, etc.), mark the string for translation with a comment:

 ```
 {code} // @translate